phlash/www.ashbysoft.com/content/presentations/diy-satellites/index.md

  * SatNOGS: https://satnogs.org/faq/
    * DIY ground station project, founded 2014, collect as much raw data/telemetry as possible globally
    * Includes currently non-decodable signals (as raw IQ data) for analysis (cf: SpaceX video decodes)
+   * Focus on design and operation of a telemetry receiver station, plus a warehouse
+   * All open source in Python on RPi3+ (or similar) & Arduino for motor control
 {{% /note %}}

 ---